andremun/InstanceSpace/README.md

 ## Installation Instructions

-The only requirement for the software to run is to have a current version of [MATLAB](http://www.mathworks.com), with the [Communications](https://au.mathworks.com/products/communications.html), [Financial](https://au.mathworks.com/products/finance.html), [Global Optimization](https://au.mathworks.com/help/gads/index.html), [Optimization](https://au.mathworks.com/products/optimization.html), and [Statistics and Machine Learning](https://au.mathworks.com/help/stats/index.html) toolboxes installed.
+The only requirement for the software to run is to have a current version of [MATLAB](http://www.mathworks.com), with the [Communications](https://au.mathworks.com/products/communications.html), [Financial](https://au.mathworks.com/products/finance.html), [Global Optimization](https://au.mathworks.com/help/gads/index.html), [Parallel Computing](https://www.mathworks.com/products/parallel-computing.html), [Optimization](https://au.mathworks.com/products/optimization.html), and [Statistics and Machine Learning](https://au.mathworks.com/help/stats/index.html) toolboxes installed.
 It has been tested and known to work properly in version r2018b.
 Earlier versions may fail to support several functions being used.

 ## Working with the code